 Official or not, by the mid-1980s it had been adopted as a holiday, and celebrated with Presidents Day Sales at every mattress store in town.
 Department stores, grocery stores, and pretty much everyone else hopped on the bandwagon.
 Even the tire store down the street is having a Presidents Day Sale.
 At least, with a Presidents Day Road Trip, tires are something we could use!
 We have to ask, though: Why celebrate with a sale?
 Let’s hit the road instead!

 The Presidents Day Road Trip Route

 Did you know that four of the United States’ first five presidents were from Virginia?
-Or that three of them lived in near Charlottesville?
+Or that three of them lived near Charlottesville?
 Two of them were actually neighbors!
-The fact that you can see and tour their homes today makes this jaunt through the gorgeous Virginia Piedmont the perfect Presidents Day Road Trip!
+The fact that you can see and tour their homes today makes this jaunt through the gorgeous Virginia Piedmont the perfect Presidents Day Road Trip.

 We started and ended this trip in Washington, DC, but you can easily make it a one-way drive.
 Our map assumes that you start in either Charlottesville or Washington, and you can follow the route in either direction.
 We’ve added markers for airports and Amtrak train stations in both cities, in case you don’t live within driving distance of either.

 For this post, we’re going from Charlottesville to Washington.
 The entire trip is about 150 miles, with about four hours of drive time.
 Most of the trip will be spent in the Charlottesville area, with a scenic drive to or from Washington.
 There will be other sites you’ll be tempted to visit along the way, including several Revolutionary and Civil War sites, so the more time you can take, the better.